catseye/SixtyPical/doc/SixtyPical.md

 Memory locations
 ----------------

-The primary concept in Sixtypical is the MEMORY LOCATION.
+A primary concept in SixtyPical is the MEMORY LOCATION.
 At any given point in time during execution, each memory location is either UNINITIALIZED or INITIALIZED.
 At any given point in the program text, too, each memory location is either uninitialized or initialized.
 Where-ever it is one or the other during execution, it is the same in the corresponding place in the program text; thus, it is a static property.

-(There is actually a third state, WRITTEN, which indicates that the memory location is not only initialized, but also that it has been written to in the current routine.)

 There are four general kinds of memory location.
 The first three are pre-defined and built-in.